RSwarnkar/Challenge-Labs-AZ-104/Challenge Labs/Azure Backup Protector/Challenge 16 : Contoso Backup and Recovery Plan.md

 ### **Challenge Objective:**

 #### Contoso is a company that relies heavily on its data to run its business.
-As a Azure Administrator, your team has been tasked with setting up a backup and recovery plan for Contoso's critical data.
+As an Azure Administrator, your team has been tasked with setting up a backup and recovery plan for Contoso's critical data.
 The requirements are as follows:

 1. Create an Azure Recovery Services vault to store backups of Contoso's virtual machines.